stevedepp/strang/ch6/README.md

 ... a repeated eigenvalue.
 TRUE. an eigenvector is missing which can only happen for a repeated eigenvalue.
 ... no diagonalizable X&Lambda;X<sup>-1</sup>  TRUE.  we konw there is only one line of eigenvectors.  there are not enough eigenvectors to fill the eigenvector matrix X.

-14. the matrix A = [ [ 3,1 ], [ 0,3 ] ] is not diagonalizable because the rank of A - &lamba;I is one.
+14. the matrix A = [ [ 3,1 ], [ 0,3 ] ] is not diagonalizable because the rank of A - &lambda;I is one.
 What to change to make it diagonalizable?
 Changing any entry except a(1,2) = 1 would make it diagonalizable as the new A will have different eigenvalues.
 The rank of A - 3I = one.
 Since rank + null space dim must = n = 2, then the null space has dim = 2 - 1 = 1 and therefore there is not a complete set of 2 eigenvectors for the &lambda; = 3 eigenvalue.